CanyonFoot/agame/README.md

 # Installation
 agame requires the `socketIO_client_nexus` library for our hi-tech multiplayer functionality.
 Since there is no singleplayer option, you must install it.
 1. If you don't have pip, you will need to install it.
 Instructions on how to install pip can be found [here](https://pip.pypa.io/en/stable/installing/).
 2. run `pip install socketIO_client_nexus` to install the library globally.
+or use virtualenv if you know how to do that :)

 # Playing agame
 To play agame, run `python3 PacMan.py` or, if on mac, double-click on `MACS_CLICK_HERE_TO_PLAY.command` (or run `./MACS_CLICK_HERE_TO_PLAY.command`) to play.

-Gameplay Notes:
+# Gameplay Notes
 w,s,a,d to control

 p to pause

 t to teleport to spawn point (for use if PacMan gets stuck)

 red nuggets allow PacMan to eat the ghosts

-Sometimes the ghosts get stuck, eat them to unstick When a ghost kills PacMan, the characters will move to their spawn points, and the game will pause.
+Sometimes the ghosts get stuck, eat them to unstick

+When a ghost kills PacMan, the characters will move to their spawn points, and the game will pause.
 Press p to unpause

-Work Breakdown:
+# Work Breakdown
-Jasper:
-Ghosts, Multiplayer, Movement, Nuggets, PacMan Shape, Walls, World Basics, Colors
+Jasper: Ghosts, Multiplayer, Movement, Nuggets, PacMan Shape, Walls, World Basics, Colors
 Canyon: Movements, Maze Generation, Standard Map Generation, Sriracha Nuggets, PacMan Death and Ghost Eating

 # Points Breakdown
 - 2 transporter (Wrapping)